Poet, photographer, activist, role model

 Mariah is a 36-year ALS survivor, advocate, motivational speaker, award-winning psychotherapist and the founder/director of the Pennsylvania Gestalt Center for Psychotherapy and Training, in Malvern, PA.
 She focuses on inspiring others to create positive relationships for personal and professional excellence.
 Mariah is also the author of "Tales of a Wounded Healer," an intimate description of her life and work.

 Mileece is the founder of Children of Wild Designs a program that integrates renewable energy, technology, and art to create novel perspectives.
 She focuses on how to connect people with plants, peace, and unity through interactive audio and imagery.
 Her work has been featured in The New York Times.

 CEO, Business Advisor, Author.

-An alumna of Monmouth University, Patty Azzarello graduated as an electronic engineer, then moved into a business career becoming the youngest general manager at HP at the age of 33.
-She ran a $1B software business at the age of 35 and became a CEO for the first time at the age of 38 (without turning into a self-centered, miserable jerk).
+She was the youngest general manager at HP at the age of 33.
+She ran a $1B software business at the age of 35 and became a CEO for the first time at the age of 38.
 Patty is known for her straightforward and practical manner, and through her work strives to bring authenticity and humanity back into the business world.